pb111/Recommender-Systems-with-Python/README.md

 # Recommender Systems with Python

 Recommender Systems are one of the most popular and widely used application of data science.
 In this project, I build a `Recommender System with Python`.
-I discuss various types - `Content-based filtering recommender system` and `Collaborative filtering recommender system`.
-Also, I discuss various ways to improve the `Recommender Systems`.
-I discuss `matrix factorization`.
+I discuss various types of recommender systems including - `Content-based` and `Collaborative filtering` recommender systems.
+Also, I discuss `matrix factorization` and how to evaluate recommender systems.

 ===============================================================================